alt-react/Active-Directory-Home-Lab/README.md

 4) Install Splunk Universal Forwarder and Sysmon on both the Windows 10 (target) virtual machine and the Windows Server 2022 (Active Directory Domain Controller)

-5) Install and configure Windows Server, set up Active Directory, promote the Windows Server 2022 machine to a Domain Controller, and add Windows 10 (target-PC) to the Domain
+5) Install and configure Windows Server, set up Active Directory, promote the Windows Server 2022 machine to a Domain Controller, create new Users within new Organizational Units within our new Domain, and add Windows 10 (target-PC) to the Domain

+6) Create snapshots of all our virtual machines to have working restore points in case something goes wrong

 ### Tools Used